How to Work with Commercial Loan BrokersDecember 17, 2018

 Loan Request Packaging

-Many borrowers know what they want but don’t know how to ask for it.
+Many borrowers know what they want, but they don’t know how to ask for it.
 As a result, top commercial loan brokers work with their customers to produce a professional presentation.
 The presentation should incorporate all of the necessary information required by lenders to evaluate loan applications.
 Equally important, a good loan broker knows exactly what to include in loan applications.
 But even more importantly, it knows how to evaluate the numbers presented in the loan request package.
 And, it knows how to correct unrealistic assumptions and in general vet all the information provided.
 The result should be a compelling presentation that attracts the favorable attention of lenders.

 11 Questions to Ask Your Commercial Loan Broker